Lippi99/nodemailer-application/README.md

 4 - if you are using anothers emails services like Yahoo and Gmail for example, you have to change SMTP (Simple Mail Transfer Protocol) and change at transporterconfig variable host property.

-5 - route to use it on postman/ insomnia (http POST): http://localhost:3050/email/send
+5 - route to use it on postman / insomnia (http POST): http://localhost:3050/email/send

+6: data to send on postman / insomnia: to, subject and text text (all strings)

 SMTP's of mains services: